 If you’re like some who saw this billboard in West Lubbock, Texas, it didn’t sit very well.
-Some were quite offended and called it “derogatory” (Yahoo).
+Some were quite offended and called it “blasphemous” (csmonitor).
 Others thought it was a clever way of bringing people’s attention to Jesus.
-But what was this billboard trying to say?
+But if we put our feelings away, what is this billboard trying to say?
 What’s the point?
-The billboard is communicating that Jesus took our sins with Him to the cross and cleansed us from them.
+The billboard is communicating that Jesus’ actions at the cross took our sins away.
+He, in a sense, took our sins with Him to the cross so that we bear them no more.